 TRANSFORMation Agenda for Low Carbon Cities

-TRANSFORM was a project involving six European cities – Amsterdam (the Netherlands), Copenhagen (Denmark), Genoa (Italy), Hamburg (Germany), Vienna (Austria) and Lyon (France) – and thirteen partners working together to improve their policy and programs to lower carbon dioxide emissions.
+TRANSFORM was a collaboration involving six European cities – Amsterdam (the Netherlands), Copenhagen (Denmark), Genoa (Italy), Hamburg (Germany), Vienna (Austria) and Lyon (France) – and 13 partners working together to improve their policy and programmes to lower carbon dioxide emissions.

-- Improved insight in stakeholder processes and financial strategies;
+- improved insight into stakeholder processes and financial strategies;

 TRANSFORM developed several tools, methods, instructions and formats to support energy transition in cities, which were designed and tested:

-- In-depth analysis (state of the art) of TRANSFORM cities including the following aspects: local climate, local energy resources, development history, relation to and control over region, state of economic development, prosperity and social issues, government form and institutional capacity, structure and level of civil society involvement in energy and planning issues, degree of control over energy generation, production and distribution assets (structure of ownership of utility companies etc.) and energy consumption, transportation patterns etc.
+- in-depth analysis (state of the art) of TRANSFORM cities, including the following aspects: local climate, local energy resources, development history, relation to and control over region, state of economic development, prosperity and social issues, institutional capacity, structure and level of civil society involvement in energy and planning issues, degree of control over energy generation, production and distribution assets (structure of ownership of utility companies, etc.) and energy consumption, transportation patterns, etc.;

-- Blank questionnaire that could be used by any city to make a self assessment on ones city’s state of the art in relation to becoming a Smart Energy City.
+- blank questionnaire that could be used by any city to make a self-assessment on its state of the art in relation to becoming a Smart Energy City’

-- Decision Support Environment (DSE): a web based tool providing the relevant stakeholders in cities with information facilitating informed decision making, a model for quantitative assessment of Smart Energy City development state and progress
+- Decision Support Environment (DSE): a web-based tool providing the relevant stakeholders in cities with information facilitating informed decision-making, a model for quantitative assessment of the state and progress of Smart Energy City development;